milesroberts-123/dissertation/README.md

 # How to use

+Download the files in this repo and upload them into an overleaf project

-## Importing references
+## Importing your own references

-Click on the new file icon in the top left corner under the Menu button > import from zotero
+Click on the new file icon in the top left corner under the Menu button > import from zotero/mendeley/papers

+Otherwise, you can export your references as a .bib file and upload to overleaf.

+To cite:

 * `\citep{}` for parentetical citations
 * `\citet{}` for in-text citations